 • To avoid adding faulty data to our training set, when using the user feedback, we could measure a configuration's trustworthiness by the number of queries that have been made using it.
 When retraining our classifier, we could weight the new configurations by this metric.
 The entries of the initial training set are given for instance a weight of 100 search queries.
 As we implemented search-as-you-type functionality, we could consider a new search to start 5 seconds after the last key was pressed.
-Furthermore there could be a minimum threshold of 10 queries that needs to be surpassed, in order for a configuration to be considered at all.
+Furthermore, there could be a minimum threshold of 10 queries that needs to be surpassed, in order for a configuration to be considered at all.

-- We could cache all data for the different subitems when running the Analyser.
-This would prevent the case where we have to rerun it with a specific separator. - We could analyse the input dataset while it is being uploaded, which would would be most effective for large datasets.
-This could be easy done by compiling our analyser written in C++ into a WebAssembly [Web] module.
+• We could analyse the input dataset client side.
+This could be done while uploading it to the server and would be most effective for large datasets.
+This could be easily realised by compiling our analyser written in C++ into a WebAssembly [Web] module.